It's possible to reach herd immunity, then lose it. Repeatedly. Here's what you can do to help prevent that from happening - KVIA

 New (or future) variants could ruin herd immunity

-Here’s the good news: All three vaccines currently used in the United States give strong protection against known variant strains of coronavirus.
+Here’s the good news: All three vaccines currently used in the US give strong protection against known variant strains of coronavirus.

 But as the virus keeps spreading, replicating itself in new people, it has more opportunities to mutate.
 And if there are significant mutations, new and more dangerous variants could emerge.